ThatPajamaLlama/Timathon-Apr2022/README.md

 1. Download/launch XAMPP
 2. Start the Apache and MySQL modules
 3. Download the project from this repo and save it in the XAMPP/htdocs directory
-4. On PHPMyAdmin, create a new database called 'Timathon' and import the database file included in this repo: 'timathon.sql'
+4. On PHPMyAdmin, create a new database called 'timathon' and import the database file included in this repo: 'timathon.sql'
 5. Navigate to localhost to view the website

 If you experience any issues with the database or have a login for PHPMyAdmin, then ensure the details in the db.ini file are accurate.